 You can see why the subject causes so much confusion, but this web page will help to clarify the distinctions for you.
-After all, if you’re under suspicion or investigation for alleged vehicle burglary in Texas, you need to understand the specific charges against you.
+After all, if you’re under suspicion or investigation for alleged vehicle burglary, you need to understand the specific charges against you.

-Texas takes vehicle burglary crimes very seriously.
-The Dallas County District Attorney’s Office is tough on alleged car theft, as well as some of the conduct we see surrounding these crimes.
+Every state takes vehicle burglary crimes very seriously.
+The County District Attorney’s Office is tough on alleged car theft, as well as some of the conduct we see surrounding these crimes.
 Defendants should expect the prosecution to proceed against them aggressively.
 That’s why it is so important to have an equally aggressive law firm on your side.

-If you are currently under charge for a vehicle burglary in Texas, you need to take urgent action to protect yourself.
-Please contact the Dallas burglary defense attorneys at The Oberheiden, P.C. today.
+If you are currently under charge for a vehicle burglary, you need to take urgent action to protect yourself.
+Please contact the vehicle burglary defense attorneys at The The Criminal Defense Firm today.

 We understand that these cases aren’t always what they seem to be.
 We’ve seen innocent misunderstandings, teenaged pranks, cases involving misidentified vehicles, and other unintentional mishaps spiral into full-blown criminal prosecutions.

 No one deserves to pay the government’s high price for a single mistake.
 The consequences for a vehicle burglary conviction can be very steep.
 We want to help you overcome the charges so that you can avoid those penalties and keep your life on track.

 We have successfully defended people just like you against a wide range of theft, trespass, and burglary charges.
 Often, we’ve been able to negotiate a full dismissal of the charges.
 That is our goal, and we’d like to fight for that goal in your case, too.